timvlaer/timvlaer.github.io/_posts/2019-05-17-keep-the-loop-alive.md

 your consumer can take up to 600ms processing time per record.
 See [KafkaConsumer#failure-detection](https://kafka.apache.org/22/javadoc/org/apache/kafka/clients/consumer/KafkaConsumer.html#failuredetection)

-Apart from fetching mesages, a `poll` request also checks the group metadata.
+Apart from fetching messages, the `poll` request also checks the group metadata.
 This metadata contains the partition assignment and rebalance information.
 As long as the consumer doesn't poll, it will not be aware of any changes to the consumer group.
 With other words, `max.poll.interval.ms` is also the maximum amount of time a rebalance can take,